Ruud Nijstad

-Ruud Nijstad (born 17 January 2008) is a Dutch professional footballer who plays as a central defender for FC Twente of the Eredivisie.
+Ruud Nijstad (born 17 January 2008) is a Dutch professional footballer who plays as a central defender for Eredivisie club FC Twente.

 Club career

 Born in Almelo, Nijstad played as a youngster for amateur club DETO and later trained in the joint youth academy of FC Twente and Heracles Almelo.
 He signed a three-year professional contract with FC Twente in February 2024.

-He made his professional debut for FC Twente in the Eredivisie on 5 October 2025 at the age of 17 years-old appearing as a substitute in the eighth minute for Robin Pröpper against Heracles, in a 2-1 victory for his side.
+He made his professional debut for FC Twente in the Eredivisie on 5 October 2025, at the age of 17, appearing as a substitute in the eighth minute for Robin Pröpper against Heracles, in a 2–1 victory for his side.

 International career

-Nijstad is a youth international for the Netherlands, havind made his debut for the Netherlands U16 in October 2023.
+Nijstad is a youth international for the Netherlands, having made his debut for the Netherlands U16 in October 2023.